BPavanVenkataSai/Word-Frequency-in-Classic-Novels/README.md

 - Thanks to the online sources for providing the text data of classic novels.
 - Special thanks to the open-source community for providing the tools and libraries used in this project.

----

-Feel free to adjust any details to better match your project specifics and personal preferences.